Boston cruises give you a fun and memorable way to see the city from the water, plus discover whales and other marine life you'd never spot from land.

 The romance of billowing white sails against blue skies . . . the excitement of being on an actual tall ship, a windjammer schooner that's a replica of mid-19th century Baltimore clippers . . . the adventure of exploring coastlines and open waters . . .

-You'll get all of this and much more on a sailing cruise on the Liberty Clipper, Boston's tall ship.
+You'll get all of this and much more on a sailing cruise on Boston's own Liberty Fleet.
 You'll also find plenty of specialty cruises on this magnificent tall ship - lobster dinners, wine tastings, racing trips.
 You can even join a reenactment of the Boston Tea Party.

 More about going on a Tall Ship Cruise